 - Statement of a problem – What problems does your business try to resolve for its clients?
 Pick one and make a direct statement about the problem.
 Then offer up some tips to help them solve their problem.
 (Much like this post has done!)

 - A statistic – Have you seen a recent report that offered a statistic or fact that you found compelling or important?
-Open with that and offer information about how your clients can addresses that issue.
+Open with that and offer information about how your clients can address that issue.

 - Turn a well-known saying on its head – Take an aphorism (An apple a day keeps the doctor away, a stitch in time saves nine, the early bird gets the worm, etc.) and tweak it by changing a word or part of it to grab your reader’s attention.
 I used the concept of being “A big fish in a little pond” as the basis of my statement about my own business philosophy.